cs3216/cs3216.github.io/assignments/project/index.md

 Each team will meet with the teaching staff (probably lecturer + TA) for a one-hour preliminary meeting after you receive your feedback on your Final Project proposal.
 The meetings will be biweekly.
 Look out in your emails for the meeting schedules.

-These are compulsory sessions where the schedule is flexible and should be detemined by both parties.
+These are compulsory sessions where the schedule is flexible and should be determined by both parties.

 ## Customer Contact Reports